 What is Short Selling?

-Short Selling is a trading strategy designed to make quick gains by speculating on the falling prices of financial security and is done by borrowing the security from a broker and selling it in the market and thereafter repurchasing the security once the prices have fallen.
+Short selling is a trading strategy designed to make quick gains by speculating on the falling prices of financial security and is done by borrowing the security from a broker and selling it in the market and thereafter repurchasing the security once the prices have fallen.
 The interesting part of this phenomenon is that a trader can sell a stock or an asset even if he does not own it in his portfolio.
-It is mostly done on financial instruments trading in financial markets, commodities and currency markets.
+It is mostly done on financial instruments trading in financial markets, commodities, and currency marketsCurrency MarketsFor those wishing to invest in currencies, the currency market is a one-stop solution.
+In the currency market different currencies are bought and sold by participants operating in various jurisdictions across the world.
+It is important in international trade and is also known as Forex or Foreign Exchange..

 How to Short Sell a Stock?
 (Steps)